adamjjablonski/resume/README.md

 # Resume
- Version control and history for Resume drafts
+ Version control, history, and branching for my resume drafts.